Lukovkammm/rsschool-cv/cv.md

 Beginner in IT with no work experience, but with a great desire to learn.
 I know HTML5, CSS3, know how the browser works and how interacts with the server over the network at a basic level.
 Interested in experienced and open colleagues who have a lot to learn from.
 Want to become part of a friendly team that wants to grow and create great applications.

 **Skills**
-HTML5, CSS3, SCSS, JavaScript (in learning), the basics of GIT, webpack.
+HTML5, CSS3, JavaScript (in learning), the basics of SCSS, GIT, Webpack.
 Cross-browser, adaptive layout.
 Use of BEM names in markup.
 Semantics.
 Knowledge of Photoshop, Figma.
 Optimization of code and images.
 Pixel perfect layout.